-These points represent a few common after-effects accident victims cannot predict immediately following their accident, and each are critical pieces to an injury claim.
-These types of damages are also likely to have more value if they are presented to an insurance company by way of medical documentation and experienced legal representation, rather than a quick settlement.
-Remember, once you sign a release of all claims, you're essentially telling the insurance company they're "off the hook."
+Ultimately, your damages are likely to have additional value if presented to an insurance company by way of experienced legal representation.
+Having an attorney allows you to take the time you need to ultimately see the full picture of your claim, and remember, once you sign a release of all claims, you're essentially telling the insurance company they're "off the hook."

 - Driver A is a young pregnant female with no pre-existing medical conditions.
 She has been involved in a rear-end car accident collision.
 She was taken by ambulance to the hospital for examination of back and neck pain.
 The doctors diagnose her with whiplash and prescribe her a course of treatment that is consistent with the needs of her pregnancy.
 She completes treatment and is released soon after.

 - Driver B is a middle-aged male with prior back surgery.
 He has also been involved in a rear-end style car accident collision and is experiencing neck and back pain.
 He was not able to visit a doctor until two weeks after the crash due to fear of missing work and losing his job.
 When he is able to visit the doctor, he is diagnosed with whiplash and is prescribed a course of physical therapy.
 He is released soon after.